Cost of Living in Madrid 2025

 As housing represents the largest monthly expense for most people, whether it be in rental prices or mortgage payments, it’s worth comparing these across major cities.
 Housing costs account for 30 to 42 percent of the average household budget.
 For city dwellers, that estimate hovers at around 40 percent of income.This illustrates why housing costs are one of the most important things to look at when considering a relocation or second home.

-As you can see in the following graph, using data from the Deloitte 2023 Property Index that compares housing prices across major European cities, Parisian real estate is currently the most expensive in Europe.
+As you can see in the following graph, using data from the Deloitte 2024 Property Index that compares housing prices across major European cities, Parisian real estate is currently the most expensive in Europe.
 This is a big contrast to the situation Pre-Brexit, when London real estate was significantly more expensive than Parisian real estate.
-Are you British and considering moving to Europe?
-If so, check out our complete guide: How to move to Spain, post Brexit

 As you can see in the graph, real estate in northern Europe is consistently more expensive than that in the Mediterranean.

 In terms of rental prices, Madrid becomes a bit more expensive.
-With an average price of 21.5€ per square meter, it sits well above the mean and median rental prices in other European capital cities.
+With an average price of 25.4€ per square meter, it sits well above the mean and median rental prices in other European capital cities.
+Moreover, rental prices have increased rapidly over the past year as Madrid as many people from South America, Mexico and the US flock to the city.
 Morale of the story?
 If you want to move to Madrid, we recommend buying a home, rather than renting it, if you have the budget.

-The cost of living in Madrid in 2023, by component
+The cost of living in Madrid in 2025, by component

 Now that we have compared average cost of living prices across countries, and looked carefully at the biggest component, let’s examine the cost of living in Madrid by individual components.